-1. In order to fully update your guest system, open a terminal and run zypper update uname -a
+In order to fully update your guest system, open a terminal and run zypper update as root.

-- Install the make tool and the GNU C compiler using zypper install make gcc - 3.
-Reboot your guest system in order to activate the updates. - 4.
+2. Install the make tool and the GNU C compiler using zypper install make gcc uname -a

+- 3. Reboot your guest system in order to activate the updates. - 4.
 Find out which kernel you are running using